mattiapitossi/payments-engine-rs/docs/ARCHITECTURE.md

 Payment engine is responsible for processing customer transaction requests.
 Each data batch (stored in a CSV file), contains different transactions that will be validated upfront.
 The first service validates the transaction batch by ensuring that each record follows the requirements; if any of the transaction fails the validation the whole request will be discarded.

+The service responsible for processing the request is the engine, which handles each type of transaction and acts as a dispatcher that process each request.
+The engine is also a robust system, that checks if a transaction dispute, resolution, or chargeback belongs to a specific customer before processing the request.

 ## Technical Features